What is intermittent fasting?

 Alternate Day Intermittent Fasting

 The main idea of this eating approach is that you have 5 regular eating days and 2 fasting days.
 You can eat up to 500 calories per day at any time during your fasting days.
 What to eat on fasting days?
-Make sure your ration is well-balanced and include protein, salad, fruits, and high-fiber foods.
-Do not try to fast 2 days in a row as it’s won’t be effective, try to separate them.
+Make sure your diet is well-balanced and include protein, salad, fruits, and high-fiber foods.
+Do not try to fast 2 days in a row as it won’t be effective, try to separate them.

 Benefits of Intermittent Fasting